 - Digital collaboration among individuals

-- Positive and negative outcomes of digitization and connectivity, such as
+- Positive and negative outcomes of digitization, such as

 - Effects of usage of digital devices and ubiquitous connectivity on individuals’ attitudes, behaviors and performance